mksaraf/kubernetes-lab-tutorial/content/setup.md

 On all the worker nodes, install docker

     yum -y install docker

+This will install the latest docker version (v1.13.1) available for CentOS.
+Please, do not install the latest Docker CE Edition since Kubernetes does not need all the bells and whistles Docker provides.

 ## Create TLS certificates
 Kubernetes supports **TLS** certificates on each of its components.
 When set up correctly, it will only allow components with a certificate signed by a specific **Certification Authority** to talk to each other.
 In general a single Certification Authority is enough to setup a secure kubernets cluster.
 However nothing prevents to use different Certification Authorities for different components.
 For example, a public Certification Authority can be used to authenticate the API server in public Internet while internal components, such as worker nodes can be authenticate by using a self signed certificate.